justviliam/justviliam.github.io/_posts/2017-04-19-skinny-body-to-beast-body-in-28-days.md

 ---
 id: 4
 title: SKINNY body to BEAST body in 28 days
-description: I finally decided to gain the weight.
+excerpt: I finally decided to gain the weight.
 I am an ectomorph, so it will be a huge challenge for my body and mind.
 date: 2017-04-19T16:16:00+00:00
 author: viliam
 layout: post